-While task-switching effects can be measured on RTs and errors by comparing trials in which individuals either repeat or switch task sets, studies may also compare switching performance to a separate set of trials that contain only one task-set.
-Such studies first have participants complete pure blocks, which focus exclusively on one task-set (i.e., making a stimulus decision based on a single rule).
-These pure blocks are immediately followed by switch blocks, which alternate between two competing tasks (i.e., using a rule on one subset of stimuli but switching to a different rule when cued).
-To assess the impact of stressing attentional control and working memory systems, RTs and error rates for pure blocks and switch blocks can be compared.
-Overall, studies comparing pure and switch blocks have found that both errors and RTs increase for switch trials relative to non-switch trials.
-Furthermore, these costs are sensitive to breakdowns in attentional control, and as a result are often increased due to age-related differences and the presence of dementia (Huff, Balota, Minear, Aschenbrenner, & Duchek, 2015) and individual differences in working memory capacity (Drahiem, Hicks, & Engle, 2010).
-Thus, attentional control and working memory are strongly linked to task-switching performance as maintaining multiple task-sets active in working memory impairs performance.
+While the direct effects of task-switching on RTs and errors can be measured by comparing trials in which individuals either repeat or switch task sets, studies often compare switching performance to a separate set of trials that contain only one task-set.
+As such, participants first complete pure blocks, which utilize one task-set (i.e., making a stimulus decision based on a single rule).
+These pure blocks are immediately followed by switch blocks, which alternate between two competing task-sets (i.e., using a rule on one subset of stimuli but switching to a different rule when cued; see Wasylyshyn, Verhaeghen, & Sliwinski, 2011).
+To assess the impact of stressing attentional control and working memory systems, RTs and error rates are compared between pure and switch blocks.
+Overall, both measures increase for switch trials relative to non-switch trials, and furthermore, these costs are sensitive to breakdowns in attentional control and are often increased due to age-related differences and the presence of dementia (Huff, Balota, Minear, Aschenbrenner, & Duchek, 2015) and individual differences in working memory capacity (Drahiem, Hicks, & Engle, 2010).
+Thus, attentional control and working memory are strongly linked to task-switching performance as maintaining multiple task-sets in working memory impairs performance.

-An advantage of pure block/switch block designs is that they allow for measurement of both local and global switch costs within the same study (e.g., Huff et al. 2015; Hutchison, Balota, & Duchek, 2010; Mayr, 2001; Minear & Shah, 2008).
-In doing so, researchers can separately assess the effects of actively maintaining two task-sets in working memory on task performance (e.g., pure vs. switch blocks) and the effects of alternating between task-sets within a single switch block.
+A distinct advantage of pure block/switch block designs is that local and global switch costs can be measured within the same study (e.g., Huff et al. 2015; Hutchison, Balota, & Duchek, 2010; Mayr, 2001; Minear & Shah, 2008; Nashiro, Qin, O’Connell, & Basak, 2018).
+These costs reflect hypothesized working memory processes, and as a result, allow researchers to separately assess the effects of actively maintaining two task-sets in working memory on task performance (e.g., pure vs. switch blocks) and the effects of alternating between task-sets within a single switch block.
 First, the global switch cost refers to the response difference between non-switch trials in the switch block and pure block trials and represents the cost of maintaining multiple task-sets in a switch block compared to a single task-set within the pure block (Minear & Shah, 2008; Wylie & Allport, 2000).
 Thus, global switch costs likely reflect decreased performance due to the additional burden placed on working memory from having multiple-task sets activated in switch blocks versus pure blocks in which only one task-set is active (Kiesel et al., 2010; Logan, 2007).
 Separately, the local switch cost refers to the difference between switch and non-switch trials presented within the same switch block.
 Local costs represent task-set reconfiguration processes, which are thought to reflect retrieval of the correct task set from memory (Monsell, Yeung, & Azuma, 2000).
 Thus, task-set reconfiguration processes are inherent to switch, but not non-switch blocks, as they are driven by participants being forced to change task-sets within the same block (Rogers & Monsell, 1995; see Huff et al., 2015).